Lamden/docs/docs/dapps.md

 More detailed information you can check following the **[link](#network-api-endpoints)**

 ### Current approvals by network (mainnet, testnet)

 To track the dapps you can open your wallet and check the accounts that are associated with your dapps.

-### You can only have 1 approval on each Lamden network type
+### You can only have one approval on each Lamden network type
 It is possible to setup the dapp only for one network.
 If you would like to deploy the dapp for the different networks you need to setup new dapp for every network.

 ### Contract names can be different